ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 Measure the actual frame angle (on a portion of the frame that is perpendicular to the mainshaft) in pitch and roll with your digital pitch gauge.
-Connected to your ground station software with MavLink, note the pitch and roll angle the flight controller is "seeing".
-Adjust the AHRS_TRIM_X and AHRS_TRIM_Y values so the flight controller "sees" the identical frame angle you measured with the digital pitch gauge.
+Connected to your ground station software with MavLink, note the pitch and roll angle the autopilot is "seeing".
+Adjust the AHRS_TRIM_X and AHRS_TRIM_Y values so the autopilot "sees" the identical frame angle you measured with the digital pitch gauge.
 You can use the Level Horizon function in your ground station to level the horizon with the helicopter at actual level.
 That function will make the adjustments to the AHRS_TRIM's for you.

 The above is necessary so we can accurately measure the roll angle to set the ATC_HOVR_RLL_TRIM.
-The flight controller now "knows" when the mainshaft is perfectly vertical.
+The autopilot now "knows" when the mainshaft is perfectly vertical.

 Load the helicopter with its normal payload, and hover the helicopter